yegor256/blog/_drafts/_speech.md

 still on the premises.

 **Bring Friends**.
-It's way easier for me when there are some people in the room who I know and who will support me no matter how bad is my talk.
+It's way easier for me when there are some people in the room whom I know and who will support me no matter how bad my talk is.
 It's even easier when they are being loud.
 The key trait of a good speaker is knowing how to break the wall between the stage and the room.
 The presence of friends helps.
 Sometimes I don't have any friends with me, when the place is new and I've just arrived.
 I try to make a few, right before the talk, while checking-in and walking around.
 Then I invite them to my talk.
 Most of them don't really care where they go and easily agree.
-For them, having a friend on the stage, is an honor.
-So, it's win-win.
+For them, having a friend on the stage is an honor.
+So it's win-win.

 **10/20/30 Rule**.
 Ever heard about [this rule](https://guykawasaki.com/the_102030_rule/) from Guy Kawasaki?